vilicvane/clime/README.md

 ### Command entry with description only

-Clime allow an entry of a group of sub commands to provide only descriptions rather than an actual command.
+Clime allows an entry of a group of sub commands to provide only descriptions rather than an actual command.
 Just export `description` and `brief` directly from the entry module to do so:

 ```ts